bopkid/Project_0_uno/README.md

 VII.The game will end when one of the players has no card left in their hand and they will be declared the winner

 VIII.
-Then the screen will clear and show play agian button
+Then the screen will clear and shows who has wong the game

+IX.
+After this it will clear and show a button saying to play again?

 ____